GhostGumm/LibZetaPush/IOSFramework/README.md

       	  [m_client invokeS3]
       	  Xcode will then show us all the Services avaible for this particular category.

-      Now just pick the Service you want, like the "list" one and lets see how to fill in the informations.
+      Now just pick the Service you want, and lets see how to fill in the informations.

 - 3 : To be clear lets keep our invokeS3List service example :